Wohesi/progtheorie/algorithms/README.md

 *A Guide to Graph Colouring - Algorithms and Applications, page 56 - by R.M.R.
 Lewis*

-Despite this algorithm's incompleteness, there is a fundation based on psudocode inside the python file.
+Despite this algorithm's incompleteness, there is a fundation based on pseudocode inside the python file.